acristofari/asa-bcp/fortran/README.md

 * Stefano Lucidi (e-mail: [lucidi@diag.uniroma1.it](mailto:lucidi@diag.uniroma1.it))
 * Francesco Rinaldi (e-mail: [rinaldi@math.unipd.it](mailto:rinaldi@math.unipd.it))

+## Licensing:

+ASA-BCP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ASA-BCP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with ASA-BCP.
+If not, see <http://www.gnu.org/licenses/>.

+Copyright 2017-2021 Andrea Cristofari, Marianna De Santis, Stefano Lucidi, Francesco Rinaldi.

 ## How to use ASA-BCP (Fortran implementation)

 1. This directory should contain the following files: